vegaprotocol/specs/protocol/0062-SPAM-spam_protection.md

 ### Withdrawal Spam
-As unclaimed withdrawals do not automatically expire, an attacker could generate a large number of messages as well as an evergrowing datastructure through withdrawal requests (see https://github.com/vegaprotocol/specs/blob/Multisig_v2_spec/protocol/0030-ETHM-multisig_control_spec.md)
+As unclaimed withdrawals do not automatically expire, an attacker could generate a large number of messages as well as an evergrowing datastructure through [withdrawal requests](0030-ETHM-multisig_control_spec.md).

-To avoid this, all withdrawal requests need a minimum withdrawal amount as defined in the network parameter spam.protection.minimumWitdrawalQuantumMultiple.
-Any withdrawal requests for a smaller amount are immediatelly rejected.
+To avoid this, all withdrawal requests need a minimum withdrawal amount controlled by the network parameter `spam.protection.minimumWitdrawalQuantumMultiple`.
+The minimum allowed withdrawal amount is `spam.protection.minimumWitdrawalQuantumMultiple x quantum`, where `quantum` is set per [asset](0040-ASSF-asset_framework.md) and should be thought of as the amount of any vega asset that has roughly value of 1 USD.
+Any withdrawal requests for a smaller amounts are immediately rejected.

 ### Acceptance Criteria